In this post I am going to write some of quick read tips that is going to help you in 1Z0-051 certification.

 you cannot define one not null constraint for the whole group.

-PRIMARY KEY union of a unique constraint and a not null constraint.
-FOREIGN KEY
+union of a unique constraint and a not null constraint.

 the many-to-one relationships that connect the table, in their third normal form.